taogen-docs/resources-of-learning/README.md

 # resources-of-learning
 Resources of learning.
-Documentations, Books, courses, Git Repositories and so on.
+Documentations, books, courses, git repositories and so on.

 ### Resources List